Millie Turner: Manchester United

 On 1 July 2018, Turner joined the newly-formed Manchester United to compete in the FA Women's Championship, reuniting with manager Willie Kirk who had been appointed assistant manager at United.
 She was one of seven players to return to the senior side having played for the club at youth level.
 She made her debut for the club in a 1–0 FA WSL Cup win over Liverpool on 19 August, and her league debut three weeks later in a 12–0 victory at Aston Villa.
 On 23 September, Turner scored her first goal for the club during a 5–0 win against London Bees.

 Turner missed the second half of the 2021–22 season after being diagnosed with a carotid artery dissection, forcing her to stop all physical activity.
 She was able to resume training ahead of the 2022–23 season and made her first appearance since her diagnosis starting in United's opening day WSL victory over Reading.

+Turner departed United as the club's second all-time appearance holder behind Ella Toone, having made 189 appearances for the club.

+Birmingham City

+On 15 July 2026, it was announced that Turner had signed for Birmingham City.
+She was named as the team's new captain on 28 August 2026.